Johannes Blaskowitz

-During the war, Blaskowitz wrote several memoranda to the German high command objecting to the Holocaust and criminal conduct of the SS Einsatzgruppen on the Eastern Front, as well, he court-martialed SS members for war crimes against Jewish and Polish civilians.
-As a result of these actions against the SS, Adolf Hitler personally limited Blaskowitz's future career advancement.
-After the war, he was charged with war crimes in the High Command Trial at Nuremberg.
-Despite the fact he would have been most likely acquitted, he died by suicide during the trial on 5 February 1948.
+Blaskowitz wrote several memoranda to the German high command objecting to the criminal conduct of the SS and its during and after the 1939 invasion of Poland.
+He court-martialed several SS members for war crimes against Jewish and Polish civilians.
+As a result, Adolf Hitler limited Blaskowitz's future commands and career advancement.

+After the war, Blaskowitz was charged with war crimes in the High Command Trial at Nuremberg.
+He died by suicide during the trial on 5 February 1948.